Introduction

 Can bricks be used in high-temperature environments like fireplaces?

-Yes, if they are specifically designed for high-heat applications, such as firebricks, which can withstand extreme temperatures without degrading.
+Bricks designed for high-heat applications, like firebricks, can handle extreme temperatures without breaking down.

 What maintenance do fire-resistant bricks require to ensure their longevity?

-Yes, regular inspection for cracks and proper cleaning can help maintain their integrity and fire-resistant properties over time.
+Regularly checking for cracks and keeping them clean can help preserve their strength and fire-resistant qualities over time.

 Are there specific types of bricks that offer better fire resistance than others?